hailg/facebook-scala-ads-sdk/README.md

 # facebook-scala-ads-sdk

 ##### IMPORTANT: This SDK is not Facebook's Official SDK.
 However, I used a lot of ideas from their Java and PHP SDK.
-This project still in devlopment, so please help contribute if you like it.
+This project is still in development, so please help contribute if you like it.

 ### Introduction